01100100/kreuzungen/README.md

 ### Backend - auth server

-To locally serve the auth Backend, ensure the python env is setup and run `src/auth.py`:
+To locally serve the auth Backend, ensure the python environment is setup and run `src/auth.py`:

 ```bash
 # Ensure you set the correct values in the .env file and `poetry install` has been done.